The Bayesian Context Trees State Space Model for time series modelling and forecasting: BCT-AR: The Bayesian Context Trees Autoregressive Model

 We place an inverse-gamma prior on $\sigma_s^2$ and a Gaussian prior on $\boldsymbol\phi_s$, so that the joint prior on the parameters is $\pi(\theta _s) =\pi (\boldsymbol \phi _s | \sigma _s ^2) \pi (\sigma _ s ^2)$, with,

 where $(\tau, \lambda, \mu _o , \Sigma _o )$ are the prior hyperparameters.
 This prior specification allows the exact computation of the estimated probabilities of~(\ref{pes}), and also gives closed-form posterior densities for the AR coefficients and the noise variance.
 These are given in Lemmas~\ref{lem:PeAR} and~\ref{lem:piAR}, whose their proofs are given in Section~\ref{appB} of the Supplemental Material.
-Importantly, since here the estimated probabilities $P_e(s,x)$ are available in closed form, the CCTW, CBCT and $k$-CBCT algorithms can be used directly for exact Bayesian inference.
+Importantly, since here the estimated probabilities $P_e(s,x)$ are available in closed form, the GCTW, GBCT and $k$-GBCT algorithms can be used directly for \textit{exact} Bayesian inference.

 \begin{lemma} For the BCT-AR model, the estimated probabilities $P_e(s,x)$ as in~{\em (\ref{pes})} are given by,

 where $|B_s|$ is the cardinality of $B_s$ in~{\em (\ref{lik})}, i.e., the number of observations with context~$s$, and,